Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective

 We now state and prove the main bounds where, unless mentioned otherwise and as has been the case throughout, all inner products are those of the fixed Hilbert space \(L^2(\mu)\), and all objects depend on the true parameter value \(\theta\) (but we suppress the explicit \(\theta\) argument, as has been frequent practice, for notational brevity).
 Recall that we have established (cf. \eqref{eq:pro} or \eqref{eq:alt}) that the second fundamental form is the normal component of \(\eta_2\):

-The proof of the \(m>1\) case in Theorem \ref{thm:curvature-corrected} essentially covers that of \(m=1\) as well, but we state the \(m=1\) case separately since it corresponds to improving the classical CRB. \begin{theorem}[Residual variance and CRB improvement, \(m=1\)] Assume the model satisfies Assumption \ref{ass:regularity}.
+The proof of the \(m>1\) case in Theorem \ref{thm:curvature-corrected} essentially covers that of \(m=1\) as well, but we state the \(m=1\) case separately since it corresponds to addressing inefficiency with respect to the classical CRB. \begin{theorem}[Residual variance and CRB refinement, \(m=1\)] Assume the model satisfies Assumption \ref{ass:regularity}.
 Fix the true parameter value \(\theta\) and let \(T(X)\) be an estimator of \(\theta\) which is unbiased (in a neighbourhood of \(\theta\)).
 Define the centered error

 With \(s_\theta=\sqrt{f(\cdot;\theta)}\in L^2(\mu)\), consider the ambient error vector, the one-dimensional tangent space, and residual, respectively:

 Finally denote the Fisher information by \(\mathcal I(\theta)=\mathbb E_\theta[Y_1^2]\), where the raw score \(Y_1=\partial_\theta\log f(X;\theta)\).